ankurk91/bandwidth-notification-channel/README.md

 BANDWIDTH_API_TOKEN=
 BANDWIDTH_API_SECRET=
 BANDWIDTH_FROM=
+BANDWIDTH_SIMULATE=false
 ```
-The `from` option is the phone number that your messages will be sent from.
+* The `from` option is the phone number that your messages will be sent from.
+* The  `simulate` option allows to you test the channel without sending actual SMS.
+When set to `true`, it will write a log with http payload.

 ## Usage
 Now you can use the Bandwidth channel in your `via()` method inside the notification class: